seai-lab/TorchSpatial/LocEncoder/documentation/Encoders/Space2Vec-grid.md

 # Space2Vec-grid (GridCellSpatialRelationLocationEncoder)

 ## Overview
-The `GridCellSpatialRelationLocationEncoder` is a sophisticated neural network module designed for encoding spatial relations between locations.
+The `GridCellSpatialRelationLocationEncoder` is designed for encoding spatial relations between locations.
 This encoder integrates a position encoding strategy, leveraging a `GridCellSpatialRelationPositionEncoder`, and further processes the encoded positions through a customizable multi-layer feed-forward neural network.

 ## Features
 - **Position Encoding (`self.position_encoder`)**: Utilizes the `GridCellSpatialRelationPositionEncoder` to encode spatial differences (deltaX, deltaY) based on sinusoidal functions.